tugend/github.tugend.io/pages/_posts/2021-09-23-openapi-1-endpoint-versioning.md

-* If you want to maintain documentation in your API per endpoint version still in use, it can become very tedious to maintain a clear presentable description of what general assumptions apply, since your endpoints vary indepdendently of each other.
+* If you want to maintain documentation in your API per endpoint version still in use, it can become very tedious to maintain a clear presentable description of what general assumptions apply, since your endpoints vary independently of each other.

   E.g. imagine having to write "Any monetary amounts will be returned and